-The system should respond by powering up the IRU 0 nodes in rack 1.
-Note that --on is the same as --up.
-This command does not power-up the system administration (server) controller, rack leader controller (RLC) server or other service nodes.
+In this example, the system should respond by powering on the IRU (blade enclosure) 0 nodes in rack 1.
+Note that this command does not power-on the system administration (server) controller, rack leader controller (RLC) server or other service nodes.